20 Unique Things To Do In Beaufort, South Carolina

 16. Have Fun at Kazoobie Kazoos

-A visit to Kazoobie Kazoos is a quirky and fun experience that’s perfect for travelers of all ages.
-As one of the only kazoo factories in the U.S., this spot offers a fascinating look into the history and making of this unique instrument.
-I joined a factory tour, which began with a short documentary about the kazoo’s history and importance in American music.
-Afterward, I got to see the production floor, where colorful kazoos are made, assembled, and tested.
+Kazoobie Kazoos offers a quirky and entertaining experience for all ages.
+As one of the only kazoo factories in the U.S., it provides a fascinating look at the history and production of this unique instrument.
+The tour began with a short documentary on the kazoo’s musical significance, followed by a behind-the-scenes view of the production floor.

 17. Explore Beaufort by Horse-Drawn Carriage with Sea Island Carriage Company

-Fun Fact: The horses at Sea Island Carriage Company are retired from racetracks and farms, making them gentle giants perfectly suited for leisurely city tours.
+Fun Fact: The horses at Sea Island Carriage Company are retired from racetracks and farms, making them gentle giants ideal for these leisurely tours.

 18. Embrace Sustainability at Emma’s Earth Shop